projectara/greybus-spec/source/control.rst

-The Greybus control link down operation is sent by the SVC to the AP to notify it that an interface on a module that was previously reported “up” no longer has a functional |unipro| link.
+The Greybus control link down operation is sent by the SVC to the AP to notify it that an interface on a module that was previously reported "up" no longer has a functional |unipro| link.

 Greybus Control Link Down Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^